 If you are looking for more information or support on how to stay sober during the holidays, contact Relevance Behavioral Health.

 Our addiction treatment center in New Jersey offers personalized aftercare and relapse prevention plans to help you stay on track.
-We also provide family counseling services to help loved ones better understand how to support your sobriety.
+We also provide family counseling services to help loved ones better understand how to support their sobriety.
 Contact us today for more information!